 User testing is a cornerstone of effective user experience and design.
 This is constantly reiterated in the world of design and development but there is a cognitive dissonance when faced with budget and time restraints.
-Without user testing there is a hit or miss of UX mentality that can result in a great deal of time wasted and a return to the drawing board.
+Without user research there is a hit or miss of UX mentality that can result in a great deal of time wasted and a return to the drawing board.

 Some of the key tenets of user testing are widely known, focus groups, surveys, even card sorting with target users.
 The technicalities increase with more investment and more time.